zendframework/zend-coding-standard/docs/book/v2/coding-style-guide.md

 >
 > PHP 4 style constructors MUST NOT be used.
 >
-> The correct class names MUST be used.
+> Correct class name casing MUST be used.
 >
 > Abstract classes MUST have a `Abstract` prefix.
 >